rehierl/abstract-properties/02-x-mathematics/03-0-relations/2-0-graphs.md

 * `E := { (a,b), (b,c), (c,d), (c,b) }`

-More intricate visualizations should hopefully be sufficiently clear enough for the reader to determine the corresponding nodes of an arrow.
+More intricate visualizations should be sufficiently clear enough for the reader to determine the corresponding nodes of an arrow.
 As a matter of clarity, reduced sets of edges may be specified that denote those edges that may be difficult to unambiguously identifiy.

 * `E := {.. (c,b) ..}`